Working for the trust

 - general and specialist integrated community nursing and therapy healthcare services

-- inpatient beds in four community hospitals, including urgent care services; Peterborough Minor Illness and Injury Unit, Lincoln Walk in Centre and GP out of hours services throughout the county
+- inpatient beds in four community hospitals, including urgent care services and GP out of hours services throughout the county

 - healthy lifestyle services, including sexual health

 - children’s and young people’s services, including; protecting vulnerable children and young people, health visiting, school nursing, children’s therapy services and safeguarding services for both children and adults.